José Antonio Primo de Rivera: Falangist leader

-And in closing, that if what we want must in some circumstance be attained through the use of violence, that we demur not before the prospect of violence.
-For who has said, when they say, "Every available means except violence," that the supreme hierarchy of moral values resides in kindness?
-Who has said that when our feelings are insulted, rather than react like men, we are called upon to reply amiably?
-Dialogue as a first step of communication is well and good.
-But there is no option left except fists and guns when someone offends the precepts of justice or the fatherland..
-Informe Semanal.
-November 20, 1986.
-Part II, minutes 0:31 to 1:08.

-Stanley Payne argues that Rivera's view that violence was acceptable if done for a just cause was paralleled by that of the Spanish Left, who held similar views on the use of violence; unlike the Italian fascists, the Falange never developed a sophisticated theory for their doctrine of violence.
+Stanley G. Payne argues that Rivera's view that violence was acceptable if done for a just cause was paralleled by that of the Spanish Left, who held similar views on the use of violence; unlike the Italian fascists, the Falange never developed a sophisticated theory for their doctrine of violence.
 Payne argues that because his father had ruled as a dictator with relatively minimal violence during the quieter 1920s, Rivera naively assumed he could impose a new authoritarian system with relatively limited violence, but he would eventually find himself caught in a spiral of killing that he could not control.
 When he founded the Falange, Antonio was more reluctant to use violence than other leading members of the party; he did not seem to expect violence from the political Left to be directed against the party.
 However, after Juan Cuéllar's death, he seemed to overcome his reluctance and thus intermittent killings on both sides would continue.

-Rivera's closing words made explicit his Romantic nationalism:

-In a poetic sweep we will raise this fervent devotion to Spain; we will make sacrifices, we will renounce the easy life and we will triumph, triumph that—you know this well—we shall not obtain in the upcoming elections.
-In these elections vote the lesser evil.
-But your Spain will not be born out of them, nor does our frame for action reside there.
-That is a murky atmosphere, spent, like a tavern's after a night of dissipation.
-Our station is not there.
-I am a candidate, yes, but I take part in these elections without faith or respect.
-And I say this now, when so doing may rest me every vote.
-I couldn't care less.
-We are not going to squabble with the establishment over the unsavory left-overs of a soiled banquet.
-Our station is outside though we may provisionally pass by the other one.
-Our place is out in the clear air, beneath a moonlit sky, cradling a rifle, and the stars overhead.
-Let the others party on.
-We outside in tense vigil; earnest and self-confident we divine the sunrise in the joy of our hearts.